dotnet-bluetooth-le/dotnet-bluetooth-le/README.md

 # <img src="icon_small.png" width="71" height="71"/> Bluetooth LE plugin for Xamarin [![Build Status](https://www.bitrise.io/app/3fe54d0a5f43c2bf.svg?token=i9LUY4rIecZWd_3j7hwXgw)](https://www.bitrise.io/app/3fe54d0a5f43c2bf)

 Xamarin and MvvMCross plugin for accessing the bluetooth functionality.
-The plugin is based on the BLE implementation of [Monkey Robotics](https://github.com/xamarin/Monkey.Robotics).
+The plugin is loosely based on the BLE implementation of [Monkey Robotics](https://github.com/xamarin/Monkey.Robotics).

 **Important Note:** With the term *"vanilla"* we mean the non MvvmCross/pure Xamarin version.
 You **can** use it without MvvmCross, if you download the vanilla package.